spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 - [Celine Hadziioannou](https://celine.hadzii.com/) (University of Hamburg, Germany)
 - [Christoph Sens-Schoenfelder](https://www.gfz-potsdam.de/en/staff/christoph-sens-schoenfelder/sec24/) (GFZ, Germany)

+There will be the opportunity for participants to present their work, either in short talks or as a poster.
+During (pre-)registration, you will be able to provide a title or description of the research you would like to present.
+{: style="text-align: justify;"}

-__Planned to attend EGU?__
+__You planned to attend EGU?__
 We are aware that EGU has shifted their "new" dates to overlap with the SPIN  workshop.
-In order to accommodate for participants who have submitted an abstract to EGU and wish to give their presentation, we will provide a separate room with good internet connection, where you can retreat to give your EGU presentation in online format.
+In order to accommodate participants who have submitted an abstract to EGU and wish to give their presentation, we will provide a separate room with good internet connection, where you can retreat to give your EGU presentation in online format.
 We are considering the option of integrating some of the relevant EGU sessions into the workshop program, either leaving space in the program or by "attending" a session together.
 {: style="text-align: justify;"}